Sriracha-UI/docs/docs/getting-started.md

 ### CSS overhaul and AppWrapper

-Sriracha UI comes with a css file you can import that includes a nice subtle style overhaul and a normalize.
-Just add `import "sriracha-ui/css/main.css";` to the top of your src/index.js!
+Sriracha UI comes with it's own css overhaul component you can import, that includes a nice subtle style overhaul and a normalize.
+Just import `GlobalStyles` at the top of your src/index.js!
 If you're using Next.js, be sure to add it too the `_app.js` file in your pages directory.

 AppWrapper is a powerful component that lets you set the background and fonts of your application.

+<Button red sink>Click me!</Button>

 **React Example:**